micaela-matta/jekyll-now/index.md

 ## News

+ Thanks to a [NumFOCUS Grant](https://numfocus.org/blog/summer-2018-open-source-development-grants) for community education and engagement, I am co-organizing the [2018 MDAnalysis Workshop and Hackathon](https://www.workshop.mdanalysis.org) here at Northwestern University!

 20 Aug 2018 - Our [PNAS](http://www.pnas.org/content/early/2018/08/15/1807535115) paper on non-fullerene electron acceptors is now out!

 29 Aug 2018 - I will present my work at [Wonder and Skepticism](http://www.wonderandskepticism.com/about)